djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2022-05-10-another-day.markdown

 Another day of general malaise, but I'm feeling better.

 As has been the recent pattern, I woke up late today.
-And, has been the general pattern, I woke up with a headache.
+And, as has been the general pattern, I woke up with a headache.
 That being said, I think I'm feeling better.

 I've been thinking a lot recently &ndash; I've probably been thinking too much recently &ndash; but I feel like I'm regaining comfort with where I am.
 That being said, I don't want to trick myself into having adjusted, so I'm not going to continue to emphasize the idea that I've adjusted when, in all probability, I haven't.
 The way I think of it is that I'm adjust*ing*: I'm remembering what this all feels like (which isn't great), but I'm also remembering what continuing feels like (which is good).